 - in some cases we may accept letters from the IRB/REB confirming that the protocol/design of the submitted study is identical with what the IRB/REB assessed when providing approval before the trial started

 Editors may consider whether the circumstances involved in a failure to appropriately register a clinical trial were likely to have been intended to or resulted in biased reporting.
-If an exception to prospective registration is made, trials must be registered and the authors should indicate in the publication when registration was completed and why it was delayed.
+If an exception to prospective registration is made, trials must be registered [retrospectively] and the authors should indicate in the publication when registration was completed and why it was delayed.
 Editors should publish a statement indicating why an exception was allowed.
-The ICMJE emphasizes that such exceptions should be rare, and that authors failing to prospectively register a trial risk its inadmissibililty to our journals.
+The ICMJE emphasizes that such exceptions should be rare, and that authors failing to prospectively register a trial risk its admissibililty to our journals.

 Notice of Editorial Concern